Sylvinho

-Sylvio Mendes Campos Júnior (born 12 April 1974), commonly known as Sylvinho (sometimes alternatively spelled Silvinho), is a Brazilian football manager and former player, currently managing Albania.
+Sylvio Mendes Campos Júnior (born 12 April 1974), commonly known as Sylvinho (sometimes alternatively spelled Silvinho), is a Brazilian football manager and former player, who coaches the Albania national football team.

-Formerly a left back, he began his career at Corinthians.
-He was signed by Arsenal of the Premier League in 1999, and was a popular player in his two seasons at the club.
-He left for Celta de Vigo of La Liga, before joining FC Barcelona in 2004, with whom he won the UEFA Champions League in 2006 and 2009 among other honours.
+Formerly a left-back, he began his career at Corinthians.
+He was signed by Arsenal in 1999, and was a popular player in his two seasons at the club.
+He left for Celta Vigo of La Liga, before joining Barcelona in 2004, with whom he won the UEFA Champions League in 2006 and 2009 among other honours.
 He returned to England to spend his final season as a player with Manchester City in 2009–10.

+Upon moving into management, he had brief stints at French club Lyon and Brazilian side Corinthians, before being named coach of the Albanian national team in 2023, subsequently qualifying them for UEFA Euro 2024.

 Club career

 Corinthians

 Born in São Paulo, Brazil, Sylvinho started his career at Corinthians in 1994.
 With Timão, Sylvinho won the Copa do Brasil in 1995.
-He was also victorious with Corinthians in 1998's edition of Brazil's top flight league, the Campeonato Brasileiro Série A. Sylvinho as well won the Campeonato Paulista in 1995, 1997 & 1999 with Corinthians altogether.
+He was also victorious with Corinthians in 1998 season of Brazil's top flight league, the Campeonato Brasileiro Série A. Sylvinho as well won the Campeonato Paulista in 1995, 1997 and 1999 with Corinthians altogether.

 Arsenal

 In 1999, he became the first ever Brazilian player to sign for English club Arsenal, whom he signed for ahead of North London rivals Tottenham Hotspur who had made numerous offers for him.
 Before long he was first choice at left back, displacing long-time fan-favourite Nigel Winterburn.
-He had a setback early on in his first season when he missed a penalty in a shootout as Arsenal crashed out of the League Cup to Middlesbrough, and that season finished in similar heartbreak as Arsenal lost 4–1 on penalties against Turkish club Galatasaray in the 2000 UEFA Cup Final, although this time he did not take a penalty.
+He had a setback early on in his first season when he missed a penalty in a shootout as Arsenal crashed out of the League Cup to Middlesbrough, and that season finished with a 4–1 loss on penalties against Turkish club Galatasaray in the 2000 UEFA Cup final, although this time he did not take a penalty.
 During his second season at the club he was displaced by Ashley Cole.
-His stay only lasted for two years but in his short spell there he gained many friends and admirers and scored several spectacular goals including ones against Sheffield Wednesday, Charlton Athletic and Chelsea.
+He scored goals against Sheffield Wednesday, Charlton Athletic and Chelsea.
 He also scored twice in the Champions League for Arsenal against Sparta Prague and Spartak Moscow.
 In the 2000–01 season, Sylvinho was included in the PFA Team of the Year.

+During his time at Arsenal, Sylvinho was registered under a Portuguese passport, allowing him to be classed as a European Union citizen and exempt from work permit requirements.
+Britain's Immigration Services investigated the validity of this document before Sylvinho moved to Celta Vigo, where he was classified as a Brazilian citizen.
+Sylvinho said after his transfer to Celta that he had no knowledge that he was registered at Arsenal as a Portuguese citizen, and said that it was solely the decision of the club's executives.